How to Get Your Therapy Clinic Ready for the Upcoming Year

 At the start of the year, it’s also crucial to review the renewal of deductibles for those of your patients who have commercial insurance.
 Have you planned how this process will look for your clinic?

-Furthermore, due to insurance changes, pandemic-related delays over the past two years in processing claims, and patients’ financial hardship, cash flow may still be tough to maintain in 2022.
+Furthermore, due to insurance changes, pandemic-related delays over the past two years in processing claims, and patients’ financial hardship, cash flow may still be tough to maintain in the year ahead.

 Sometimes, patients are unaware of how their insurance contracts and fee schedules work.
 Insulate your practice from the negative effects of these circumstances by training your admin team and providers to remind patients to check on their policy’s details, such as authorizations remaining, their benefits, etc. This way, everyone can avoid confusion, hours spent on the phone, and any balance disputes.